 Turn off cell phones (or put them on silent mode during the class period) and put them in your backpack.
-You will lose all participation points for the day if I see your cell phone (this includes text messaging-and I do see you!).
-And, if you use an Apple Watch during an exam or quiz, you will get a zero on the test or quiz.
-This behavior is both rude and unprofessional.
+No texting during class.
+And if you use an Apple Watch for reference during an exam or quiz, you will get a zero on the test or quiz.
 Laptops and tablets are not used or needed during class time unless you have a documented need.